New HDB Flat Classifications and Rules - Standard, Plus, Prime

 At the same time, the resale conditions attached to these flats will moderate their prices to help maintain a better social mix in the longer term.
 However, this raises the question of whether HDB flats can be a viable long-term asset where their potential price growth could be curtailed.

-Besides subsidy clawbacks and longer MOPs, a $14,000 monthly household income ceiling has also been imposed on purchasers of resale Plus and Prime HDB flats.
+Besides the subsidy clawbacks and longer MOPs, purchasers of resale Plus and Prime HDB flats must also meet a $14,000 monthly household income ceiling.

 Each type of HDB flat caters to different needs and budgets.
 Standard flats are best for budget-conscious buyers and those needing housing urgently.
 Plus flats offer a mid-range option with better amenities, while Prime flats provide premium living in central locations with easy access to abundant amenities.